Published May 22, 2024 · Updated Mar 06, 2026

 How do we support recruitment with transparent course content?

-Provide accessible, comprehensive information about scope and optionality from the outset.
-Prospective students want to see the match between programme aims and sector realities.
-Publish a one-page breadth map showing how core and optional topics build across years and where students can personalise depth.
-Use text analysis to compare course descriptions with employer expectations so essential competencies read across modules.
-Work with placement providers and employers to align work-based routes, mapping on-the-job tasks to module outcomes and updating examples regularly.
+Make scope and optionality clear from the outset so applicants can judge fit and commit with confidence.
+Prospective students want to see a credible match between programme aims and sector realities.
+Publish a one-page breadth map showing how core and optional topics build across years, and where students can tailor depth.
+Use text analysis to compare course descriptions with employer expectations so essential competencies show up across modules.
+Work with placement providers and employers to align work-based routes, map on-the-job tasks to module outcomes, and refresh examples regularly.

 How should we clarify agency structures for students?

-Students report uncertainty about the roles of statutory bodies and third-sector organisations.
-Build this into early modules using case studies and guest speakers from both settings, and assess applied understanding of interagency collaboration.
-Map typical referral pathways and decision rights, then revisit them during placements so agency structures remain live and relevant.
+Reduce uncertainty about who does what by making interagency working explicit early on.
+Students report confusion about the roles of statutory bodies and third-sector organisations.
+Use case studies and guest speakers from both settings, and assess applied understanding of interagency collaboration.
+Map typical referral pathways and decision rights, then revisit them during placements so agency structures stay live and relevant.

 How does course structure affect student wellbeing?

-Predictable organisation reduces anxiety and improves engagement.
-Balance academic and practical elements within each term and avoid timetabling clashes that force false choices between core and optional learning.
-Name an owner for timetables and course communications and maintain a single source of truth for changes, especially around placement logistics.
-Where possible, provide equivalent asynchronous materials so part-time learners access the same breadth.
+Predictable organisation can reduce anxiety and improve engagement, especially around placements.
+Balance academic and practical elements within each term, and avoid timetabling clashes that force false choices between core and optional learning.
+Assign a clear owner for timetables and course communications (see what social work students need from teaching delivery), and maintain a single source of truth for changes, especially around placement logistics.
+Where possible, provide equivalent asynchronous materials so part-time learners can access the same breadth.

 How can we deepen understanding of social work practice?

-Expand case-based learning and simulation to mirror real scenarios students meet on placement.
+Help students translate theory into what they will do on placement.
+Expand case-based learning and simulation to mirror the scenarios students meet on placement.
 Integrate contemporary ethical dilemmas and decision-making frameworks, and involve practitioners in design and delivery to keep examples current.
-Sequence workshops to build from observation to analysis to intervention planning so students practise applying theory to varied client contexts.
+Sequence workshops from observation to analysis to intervention planning so students can practise applying theory to varied client contexts.

 How do we integrate theory and practice?

-Tie theoretical coursework directly to placement learning outcomes and use consistent assessment briefs and marking criteria across linked modules.
+Make theory, practice learning, and assessment feel like one coherent story.
+Tie theoretical coursework directly to placement learning outcomes, using consistent assessment briefs and marking criteria across linked modules.
 Ensure each term mixes formats (case, seminar, skills lab, project) to demonstrate breadth in practice.
-Use structured reflective practice to connect lived experience with underpinning models, and require short, timely formative feedback during practice learning to close loops quickly.
+Use structured reflective practice to connect lived experience with underpinning models.
+Require short, timely formative feedback during practice learning to close the loop quickly.

 How should we revisit the Law module?

-Students value legal literacy but disengage when it feels abstract.
-Rework teaching around interactive case studies and practitioner-led sessions that apply legal tests to typical situations.
-Emphasise assessment clarity: publish marking criteria in plain language with annotated exemplars and commit to predictable turnaround, since uncertainty around criteria and feedback drives negative sentiment.
+Keep legal literacy practical, and make assessment expectations unambiguous.
+Students value legal literacy, but disengage when it feels abstract.
+Rework teaching around interactive case studies and practitioner-led sessions that apply legal tests to typical scenarios.
+Strengthen assessment clarity: publish marking criteria in plain language, include annotated exemplars, and commit to predictable turnaround.
+Uncertainty around criteria and feedback drives negative sentiment.

 How do we balance academic and practical learning?

-Design placements as part of the learning service.
+Treat placements as a core part of teaching, not an add-on to manage (see what students say makes social work placements work).
 Confirm availability early, publish schedules, and keep a single, up-to-date channel for placement information.
-Interleave client interaction simulations with classroom theory so students rehearse skills before entering practice.
-Coordinate remote-learning expectations across modules to reduce friction when plans shift, and keep content current through a lightweight quarterly refresh of readings, datasets and case material.
+Interleave client interaction simulations with classroom theory so students can rehearse skills before entering practice.
+Coordinate remote-learning expectations across modules to reduce friction when plans shift.
+Keep content current through a lightweight quarterly refresh of readings, datasets, and case material.

 How Student Voice Analytics helps you

-Student Voice Analytics turns open-text feedback into targeted improvements for social work and course breadth.
-It shows movement over time and by segment, drills from institution to CAH and programme level, and produces concise, anonymised briefs on what changed, for whom, and where to act next.
-Teams use exportable summaries for Boards of Study, APRs and student–staff committees, focusing action on placements and delivery, assessment clarity, and the mix of formats that demonstrates breadth in practice.
+Student Voice Analytics helps you pinpoint where students experience course content as disconnected from practice, then track whether changes work.
+Drill from institution to CAH and programme level, segment results by cohort or mode, and export anonymised briefs for Boards of Study, annual programme reviews (APRs), and student–staff committees.
+Explore Student Voice Analytics to prioritise action on placements and delivery, assessment clarity, and the mix of formats that demonstrates breadth in practice.